 Learn more about the history of vintage blue jeans here.

 1950s Western Pants

 ‘Wrangler’ brand jeans made their mark on ’50s fashion.
-Heavy “blue bell” denim jeans featured a ‘wrangler’ front fly (oh my!).
-Large pockets on the back, and a smaller change pocket on the front that was mostly for looks.
+Heavy Blue Bell wrangler denim jeans featured a ‘wrangler’ front fly (oh my!).
+They also had large pockets on the back, and a smaller change pocket on the front that was mostly for looks.
 Classic Wranglers today don’t differ too much from the 1950s style.

 1950s Pants and Jeans Today